joa-quim/GMTjl_doc/documentation/contourf.md

 Description
 -----------

-This module is a wrapper to *grdview*, *contour* and *grdcontour* and as such it works with two different kinds of input data.
-If input is a grid (either a grid file name or a GMTgrid object) it will make a filled contour with *grdview* and optionally  overlay contours by calling *grdcontour*.
+This module is a wrapper to \myreflink{grdview}, *contour* and \myreflink{grdcontour} and as such it works with two different kinds of input data.
+If input is a grid (either a grid file name or a GMTgrid object) it will make a filled contour with *grdview* and optionally  overlay contours by calling \myreflink{grdcontour}.
 If, on the other hand, the input data is table data file or a Mx3 array (or GMTdataset), it first compute a Delaunay triangulation and makes the plot from it.
 In this later case, the job is done by *contour* module alone.

 The **region** option can be used to select a map region larger or smaller than that implied by the extent of the grid.